 What we love about KTVs is that you don’t need to be a professional singer to have fun.
 Everyone tries and has fun, people dance and cheer for you.

-Booking a room for one hour usually costs RMB 100-300 ($16-$50) depending on the size.
-Drinks and food are very expensive.
+At KTV Guangzhou, booking a room for one hour costs RMB 100-300 ($16-$50) depending on the size.
+Usually at a Chinese KTV, drinks and food are very expensive.
 A case of beer (12 bottles) costs between RMB 100 -300 ($16-$50), a small plate of meat should be around RMB 30 ($5).
 When in KTV, you should be extra careful of what you are ordering.
 If you get drunk and go overboard on food you can end up paying more than RMB 600 ($100) per night and I guess it’s way too much.
 You can split the costs between your friends as well.
 The good news is we never paid for it as Chinese treated us and the bill was always on them.
 We had fun and were treated like guests without spending a yuan (perks of being foreigner in China) :).

 - Make sure you can speak some Chinese before you decide to go to KTV on your own to book a room.
 Otherwise, Chinese might try to get the last yuan out of you and you will not even notice it.

 - Make sure you keep an eye on your bill if you know you are going to pay it.

 - Make sure the club has some English songs if you are planning to sing.

 - Be ready to get drunk as there are plenty of toasts involved.

 - Ask the staff or one of your friends to explain to you how to operate the song system (typically there’s a way to search for songs alphabetically).